 Acupuncture for weight loss

-The treatment plans offered in our clinic are based on a Traditional Chinese medicine diagnosis of your constitution.
-These can be incorporated into a comprehensive programme of diet and exercise to support general health and weight loss.
+All treatments offered in our clinic are based on a Traditional Chinese medicine diagnosis of your constitution.
+These can be incorporated into a comprehensive programme of diet and exercise to support general health and metabolism.

 Treatment for weight loss should always include a focus on sleep and psychological state.
 Tired sleep-deprived people don’t lose weight so easily and depression and anxiety don’t encourage good food choices or diet control.

 In addition your Chinese medicine practitioner can give you more specific dietary advice according to your constitution.
 For example, some people lose weight easily eating more raw foods but for others that will exacerbate fluid retention, and inhibit burning off stored calories.